We wish you well in your future endeavors. Here’s what you need to know to transition and/or terminate your Intuit benefits.

 - Get a new pair of glasses/contacts before your last day of employment.
 The VSP plan is on a rolling 12-month calendar, which means that you and your enrolled dependents are eligible to use this benefit once every 12 months.

-- Use Intuit’s emotional well-being programs to help you handle life’s challenges, build resilience and ease your stress.
+- Use Intuit’s mental health and well-being programs to help you handle life’s challenges, build resilience and ease your stress.

 - Use Intuit’s discounts.
 If you register for these programs before you leave the company, you can continue to use the benefit for as long as you like after your termination date.